dkomics/ilri-africa-cdc-training/viralMetagen/README.md

 interactive -w compute06 -c 4 -J metagen -p batch
 ```

+## Bioinformatics Analysis

+We will start by seting up the project directory structure and then conduct the analysis stepwise.

-## Step 1 : Preparing the project directory:
+### Step 1 : Preparing the project directory
 To setup a well-structured project directory we need to create some directories to store our data and scripts.
 We will be conducting our a anlysis from a directory in the `scratch` space of the HPC.
 1. Create a directory using your username in the scratch:
 ```